WHO MUST FILE

 - No credit is given for county or school taxes paid

-The remaining quarterly payments are due by June 15, September 15, and December 15 for individual taxpayers or the 15th day of the 6th, 9th, and 12th months after the beginning of the taxable year for business taxpayers.
+- The remaining quarterly payments are due by June 15, September 15, and January 15th of the following year for individual taxpayers or the 15th day of the 6th, 9th, and 12th months after the beginning of the taxable year for business taxpayers.

 -Federal 1040 tax return including:

 -Schedule A, C, E, F and/or 4797 if applicable